opws/opws-dataset/README.md

 ## Layout

 Entries for domains are in [YAML](http://yaml.org/) files in the "profiles" directory.
-The filename of each file, minus the .yaml extension, is the significant domain name components of the site being profiled.
+The filename of each file, minus the .yaml extension, is the lower-case base domain name of the site being profiled.

 Domains are listed by the least-specific component of the domain necessary to distinguish it from others: therefore, most sites are listed simply by the second-level domain (regardless of whether or not they use a further domain like www).

+Profiles that are meant to match *only lower wildcard domains* (eg.
+`foo.example.com` and `bar.example.com` but *not* `example.com` by itself) use
+an all-capital `WILDCARD` for the wildcard domain component (getting around the cross-platform problems that using a character like `*` in filenames would entail).

-When lower-level domains have their own profiles (such as Arch Linux's AUR and BBS), their filenames include the lower domain components, like aur.archlinux.org.yaml and bbs.archlinux.org.yaml.
+When lower-level domains have their own separate profiles (such as Arch Linux's AUR and BBS), their filenames include the lower domain components, like `aur.archlinux.org.yaml` and `bbs.archlinux.org.yaml`.

 ## Notes on URLs